Abstract & Non-Verbal Reasoning Practice: Skills Guide for Selective Exams (2026)

 - Reading questions carefully on screen (not paper)

-Use official and high-quality third-party mock tests that accurately reflect the question style of your target exam.
+Use official practice materials first, then third-party mock tests that match the question style of the target exam.

 Analyse Every Error